-Exploiting expertise in high-tech carbon composites, Owen Clark Design has scaled down an Open Class 40m and upped the livability to create a 33m racer-cruiser design with an 8.2m beam.
+Exploiting expertise in high-tech carbon composites, Owen Clark Design has scaled down an Open Class 40m and upped the liveability to create a 33m racer-cruiser design with an 8.2m beam.

 ‘This boat came about because of the requirement from several potential clients for smaller yachts than the 130 that we developed last year,’ says Allen Clarke, lead designer at Owen Clarke Design.
 ‘In conjunction with those requirements, we altered the design and reduced the boat’s size, but still fitting in the same interior cabins.
 It was basically a 130-footer but on a 107-foot platform to reduce the cost.’